-While we predict the market (and dealerships!) will respond to credits by pricing more used EVs under $25K, we’re going to dive into what life looks like with an inexpensive EV.
-Who can take advantage of owning a “cheap” electric car, and what do you need to be happy with one.
+We’re going to dive into what life looks like with a budget EV: who can take advantage of owning a “cheap” electric car, and what do you need to be happy with one.

 The first mass-market EV, the Nissan LEAF, was released in the US in 2011.
 We have a lot to say about this groundbreaking car, but the takeaway for us is that practically all used EVs are less than a decade old.
 That means they are all safe and modern, with many of the amenities you’d expect.